thomasgallo/mono_slam_tensorflow/README.md

 ```
 $ (venv) python -c "import tensorflow as tf;print(tf.reduce_sum(tf.random.normal([1000, 1000])))"
 ```
-if the output of this is somes error, that's mean you probably don't have all the required libraries with your graphic card in order to run tensorflow (realated to CUDA), please see the error below.
+If the output of this is some errors, that's mean you probably don't have all the required libraries with your graphic card in order to run tensorflow (most of the time realated to CUDA), please see the error comments below.

-4. Change the input : go on ~catkin_ws/src/ros_people_object_detection_tensorflow/launch and edit cob_people_object_detection_tensorflow_params.yaml : you need to comment the line 14 (depth_namespace ...) and to change the topic ligne 11 : camera_namespace: "your_topic".
+4. Change the topic input : go on ~catkin_ws/src/ros_people_object_detection_tensorflow/launch and edit cob_people_object_detection_tensorflow_params.yaml : you need to comment the line 14 (depth_namespace ...) and to change the topic ligne 11 : camera_namespace: "your_topic".
 For instance if you want to use the camera from ip_camera : camera_namesapce : "camera/image_raw".

 5. The repository used depreciated function of tensorflow, so you need to change all this files by the ones in this repository (/!\ TO DO /!\)